 Anthony Curran, B.A.(Hons), M.A., Uni Dip.Coun., Dip.
 Psyc.

-I offer Individual counselling, either on a short-term or long-term basis, which involves meeting on a weekly basis over a period of time which is determined by the nature of the issue you want to explore.
+I offer Individual counselling, either on a short-term or long-term basis, which involves meeting online or via phone on a weekly basis over a period of time which is determined by the nature of the issue you want to explore.

 Short-term counselling is offered with a maximum of twelve sessions.

-I can also offer telephone and video call counselling sessions.
+At the moment I can only offer telephone and video call counselling sessions.

 My aim is to provide you with the support you need to regain perspective, focus and direction in your life.
 From time to time everyone needs to rethink, refocus and reorient their direction in life and counselling is a great gift and tool to use in that process.
 It makes no difference who you are or what you do for a living - sometimes it is good to stop and take stock of what has been, what is going on right now and what is to come in the future...